fommil/fommil/README.md

 I like to build complex and highly scalable things in a simple way, and make existing things run faster, bigger, and cheaper.
 I am attracted to technically challenging topics and cross-disciplinary teams.

-I align closely with the [Grug Brained Developer](https://grugbrain.dev/) philosophy of keeping conceptual load low so that the brain can focus on solving the most important part of the problem with a simple and elegant solution that is easy to maintain.
+I align with the [Grug Brained Developer](https://grugbrain.dev/) philosophy.

 To see my work experience, go to [linkedin/samhalliday](https://www.linkedin.com/in/samhalliday/).